-Identification of flies by maggot type may be difficult.
-Fly larvae contain spiracles: external respiratory openings on the body, each with a specific number of pores.
-These parts may be compared to images in a pictorial key in order to obtain a complete identification.
+It may be difficult to identify flies by maggot type.
+Fly larvae contain spiracles, external respiratory openings on the body, each with a specific number of pores.
+To obtain a complete identification, these parts may be compared to images in a pictorial key.

 Diagnosis: Finding fly larvae in human tissue or wounds.

 26. CDC.
 Image# 21333.
 "Under a magnification of 50X, this photomicrograph revealed some of the ultrastructural features exhibited at the posterior end of a human botfly, Dermatobia hominis maggot, which included organism’s posterior spiracles and spines.
 This specimen was extracted from a patient’s skin."
-PHIL public domain.
-Created - no date provided. https://phil.cdc.gov/Details.aspx?pid=21333 27.
+PHIL public domain. https://phil.cdc.gov/Details.aspx?pid=21333 27.
 CDC.
+(2017).
 "Cross-sections of a bot fly larva (unidentified) taken from the right ear of a patient who traveled to Belize.
 This image shows a close-up of one of the spines."
-CDC Web page, Myiasis - image gallery.
 Public domain.
 2017. https://www.cdc.gov/dpdx/myiasis/index.html